Planetary Science Research Discoveries

 Bacteria: Single-celled microorganisms whose cells lack a nucleus.
 Bacteria comprise a major domain of life called prokaryotes.
 In contrast, the cells in eukaryotes have a well-defined nucleus; eukarya include molds, plants, and animals.
 Another major domain is called archaea, microorganisms with genetic features distinct from prokarya and eukarya.
 Most methane-producing bacteria are actually archaea, but for simplicity many biologists informally refer to all non-eukaryotes as "bacteria."

 Basalt: Fine-grained, dark-colored extrusive igneous rock with less than about 52 weight percent silica (SiO2).
 Because of its low silica content, basalt has a low viscosity (resistance to flow.)
 Basalt is composed primarily of plagioclase feldspar and pyroxene; other minerals such as olivine and ilmenite are usually present.
-Basalt is the most common volcanic rock on the terrestrial planets.
+Basalt is the most common rock on the surfaces of terrestrial planets and differentiated asteroids such as 4 Vesta.
+Basaltic magmas are made by the partial melting of peridotite.

 Biosphere: The part of Earth's crust, water, and atmosphere where living organisms can survive.

-Breccia: Rock consisting of angular, coarse fragments embedded in a fine-grained matrix.
+Breccia: Consolidated, fragmental rock consisting of rock, mineral, and/or glass fragments (also called clasts) embedded in a fine-grained matrix.
+(See also monomict and polymict.)

 CAI: Calcium-aluminum-rich inclusions (CAIs) are found in chondritic meteorites.
-CAIs are primitive materials that formed in the solar nebula before the planets formed.
+CAIs are primitive objects that formed in the solar nebula before the planets formed.
 CAIs are light-colored objects rich in refractory elements (that condense at a high temperature).
 Besides calcium and aluminum, this includes magnesium, titanium, and rare earth elements.
 CAIs range in size from about a millimeter to a centimeter.
 Meteoriticists have identified several distinct varieties of CAIs, but all share a high temperature origin.
 Some might be condensates from the solar nebula.
 Other CAIs might be evaporation residues.
+See also FUN CAI.

-Caldera: A large, basin-shaped volcanic depression caused by collapse.
+Caldera: A large, basin-shaped volcanic depression caused by collapse after withdrawal of magma and eruption of lava.

-Carbon: An element with atomic number 6; symbol: C. Carbon is one of the four elements essential for life.
-(The others are hydrogen, oxygen, and nitrogen.)
+Carbon: An element with atomic number 6; symbol: C. Graphite is a low-pressure form of carbon.
+Diamond is a high-pressure form of carbon.
+(Carbon is one of the four elements essential for life.
+The others are hydrogen, oxygen, and nitrogen.)

 Carbon star: A rare class of red giant stars unusually rich in carbon or carbon compounds.